-I?m sitting here at my Lake Tahoe lakefront mansion watching the Dow Average open down 700 points from its Friday intraday high.
+I’m sitting here at my Lake Tahoe lakefront mansion watching the snow come down heavy and the Dow Average meander around and go nowhere.

-It is one of those perfect, picture postcard days, with a blue sky and cobalt lake.
-The fields outside are covered with snow crystals sparkling in the sunshine.
+It is one of those perfect, picture postcard days with all white except the choppy cobalt blue lake.
+The fields outside are covered with snow crystals sparkling.

-In these heart stopping trading conditions it is more important for me to teach you how to avoid doing the wrong thing than pursuing the right thing.
+In these tedious trading conditions, it is more important for me to teach you how to avoid doing the wrong thing than pursuing the right thing.

-I am therefore going to reiterate my 13 Rules for Trading in 2016.
+I am therefore going to fill you in on my 13 Rules for Trading in 2019.
 Tape them to the top of your computer monitor, commit them to memory, and maintain iron discipline.